 When we moved into the house in Everett, it was on Rucker Avenue.
 Mother had to do all the moving there.

 Our Mother’s parents (John & Clara Anderson) were 22 years old when they married on May 12, 1872, and Clara Anderson was 46 years old when she gave birth to her eighth and last child (Mary Eleanor).

 Emma, our Mother, was 43 years old when she gave birth to her eighth and last child (Joseph Lee).

 When we came home from the party we said to Mother, “What did you wear at your wedding?”
 She said, “I don’t have all the dress, but my skirt is upstairs in my trunk.”
 And we said, “Can we see it?”
 Up the stairs, she and Dad went.
 They got out our clothes for Ellen, Harold, and Wally when they were babies.
 The skirt was beautiful.
 It is soft white like tissue linen but embroidered at the bottom.
 Every one of the girls, that could use it, has used it as a petticoat when they got married.
 Esther has a skirt and now it is 98 years old.
 It is so pretty and of a very soft material.

 Esther and Ruth are born

 Our Father was a mover.
 He loved to move from one place to another.
-He built a house at 1801 Hoyt Avenue in Everett but we moved from there after he built another house right across from the high school in Everett at 214 Hoyt Avenue.
-It’s a great big square house with 18 rooms, a basement and a cellar.
-As you went in the front door, our family lived on the right hand side and we rented the left hand side of the home.
-Upstairs, housekeeping rooms were rented to the teachers from Everett High School and Lincoln Grammar School which was on block away.
+He built a house at 1801 Hoyt Avenue in Everett but we moved from thereafter he built another house right across from the high school in Everett at 214 Hoyt Avenue.
+It’s a great big square house with 18 rooms, a basement, and a cellar.
+As you went in the front door, our family lived on the right-hand side and we rented the left-hand side of the home.
+Upstairs, housekeeping rooms were rented to the teachers from Everett High School and Lincoln Grammar School which was one block away.